Stoke Primary School

 Feedback strategies could include (but are not limited to):

-If verbal feedback is used, the child then records a V in their book after the discussion has taken place.
+It is the teacher’s responsibility to write ‘V’ in the child’s book after the discussion has taken place.
 It is the teacher’s responsibility to ensure the child understands the feedback and is able to articulate their learning and the feedback they received.

-Where questions are wrong, for example in maths or reading, these will be marked with a cross.
+Where questions are wrong, for example in maths or reading.
 If appropriate, the child will then be expected to go back to correct the question next to it following feedback from the teacher.